cloudflarearchive/backgrid-paginator/CONTRIBUTING.md

 Please search the issue list first to see if your feature has already been requested.
 All features are tagged with the tag `enhancement`.
-If there already is an enchancement ticket, you can vote on it by putting in a +/-1 comment.
+If there already is an enhancement ticket, you can vote on it by putting in a +/-1 comment.
 If you cannot find the `enhancement` you are looking for, you can open a new issue.

 Please prefix the subject line with **[Feature Request]** so your issue will